 While watching your puppy grow is exciting, knowing when to switch to adult dog food is vital to ensure your furry friend gets the best start in life.
 Transitioning to adult dog food at the appropriate time is a key step in your pup’s journey toward adulthood, ensuring they continue to receive the right balance of nutrients for their age and life stage.

 While dogs are often considered to have reached maturity once they are a year old, it isn’t quite that simple, a dog’s breed, growth rate, and overall health are all factors that need to be considered.
-Ultimately, you want to switch your pup to an adult diet once their growing phase has finished and they have reached skeletal maturity, but before the extra calories that puppy food provides adds-on any unwanted extra pounds.
+Ultimately, you want to switch your pup to an adult diet once their growing phase has finished and they have reached skeletal maturity, but before the extra calories puppy food provides add any unwanted extra pounds.

 Each breed has varying growth rates and matures at different ages.
 Dogs of the same breed tend to reach their full size within a similar timeframe, so their growth rate is easier to predict.
 While there is always individual variation, as a guide, each size group reaches maturity at the following ages:

-• Toy Breeds (e.g., Chihuahua, Yorkshire Terrier) 7-9 months
+- Toy Breeds (e.g., Chihuahua, Yorkshire Terrier) 7-9 months

-• Small Breeds (e.g., Boston Terrier, Dachshund) 8-10 months
+- Small Breeds (e.g., Boston Terrier, Dachshund) 8-10 months

-• Medium Breeds (e.g., Chow Chow, English Springer Spaniel) 12 months
+- Medium Breeds (e.g., Chow Chow, English Springer Spaniel) 12 months

-• Large Breeds (e.g., Labrador Retriever, Boxer) 12-18 months
+- Large Breeds (e.g., Labrador Retriever, Boxer) 12-18 months

-• Giant Breeds (e.g., Dogue de Bordeaux, Saint Bernard) 18-24 months
+- Giant Breeds (e.g., Dogue de Bordeaux, Saint Bernard) 18-24 months

 Purebred dogs tend to have a more predictable growth rate, but it can be harder to determine the growth rate of mixed-breed dogs.
 A handy hint to see if your pup is still growing is to run your hands along their rib cage to check if you can feel ‘knobs’ on their ribs.
 These “knobs” are the growth plates in their ribs, indicating they are still developing.
 While this may seem vague, it’s considered a good indication that your dog still has some growing to do.